 The newsletter that was provided with your household’s Rot Pot gives a quick overview of the most important information on the Rot Pot.

 Since the introduction of the Rot Pot in late June of 2011, curbside compost has dramatically increased, while curbside garbage shows an overall slightly decreasing trend.
 Since the inception of the Rot Pot, more compost than garbage has been collected at the curbside in June or July of each year.
-The spikes in May of each year represents additional garbage collected during spring cleanup week.

 While we’re on the right track with the increased compost diversion, there’s room for improvement with the overall curbside garbage generation.
 Making smart purchase decisions, considering packaging, recyclability and actual need over want can help to reduce the amount of garbage still requiring disposal.